shubhankar5/mathopia/README.md

 # mathopia
-A basic mathematics application whi GUI in c++
+A basic mathematics application with GUI in c++